 Over-watering can increase the damage caused by a freeze or severe frost, but not watering at all can present

 problems as well.
-Your irrigation schedule should be adjusted in response to rainfall and temperature, but until the
+Your watering schedule should be adjusted in response to rainfall and temperature, but until the

 Because shade prevents the sun from warming the soil, grass in these areas stays colder longer.
 Extreme shade also slows the turf’s production of carbohydrates which are needed to tolerate cold.
 Reduce this risk by trimming trees or bushes in excessively shady areas.

 If a freeze occurs, your action is simple: Don’t water.
 Watering in freezing conditions will only intensify any damage to your grass.
 By having properly prepared your grass for this weather, your turf should shed any dead tissue and rebound nicely in the spring.

 Generally, January and February are the coldest months here in central Florida, however, cold fronts have been known to come in as late as April, so keep these tips in mind and keep an eye on the forecast.
 As always, if you have any questions about your lawn or would like more information on our fertilization program, call us at (352) 787-5300.

 - Above 85° - Water 3/4" 2 or 3 times a week